ahmednawazkhan/guides/Readme.md

     3. Setup and Use VPN Slice to route selected traffic through VPN
     4. How to disable Ping on Server

+3. Docker
-3. Docker Files
+    1. Docker Files
         1. Postgres with PGAdmin
         2. MYSQL with PHPMyAdmin
         3. Moodle with MariaDB
         4. Limesurvey with MYSQL database
+        5. MongoDB with Mongo Express
+    2. Docker Tutorial

 4. Scripts
     1. Create OTP from Secret Typescript Nodejs
+    2. Auto vpn connect for various URLs on computer startup

 5. SNMP
     1. How to setup SNMP